The Home Office introduced the following changes due to the coronavirus public health crisis to the immigration process

 “Many of our applicants travel a long way to have a substantive asylum interview, which can be a lengthy interaction taking several hours.
 On that basis, we have decided to pause face to face substantive asylum interviews for now.
 That means we will be cancelling any scheduled from tomorrow, 19 March and will not be scheduling any new face to face interviews for now. “

-The Home Office considers alternative ways of carrying out the interviews due to the coronavirus public health policy.
+The Home Office is considering alternative ways to conduct the interviews due to the coronavirus public health policy.
 For example, they already carry out some substantive interviews via video link/Skype).

 Asylum support due to the coronavirus Health Crisis

 Currently, there are not many changes in ending people’s asylum support.

 Due to the coronavirus public health crisis, the Asylum Support Appeals Project (ASAP) has issued a new fact sheet about asylum support and COVID-19.
 There are some people whose “appeal rights exhausted”.
-Some of them do not currently have a fresh claim under consideration by the Home Office.
+Some do not currently have a fresh claim under consideration by the Home Office.
 They all may receive some support.
 They cannot now leave the UK due to the COVID-19 travel restrictions and the grounding of flights.

 Further submissions (Fresh Claims)

 The previous requirement to submit further evidence in Liverpool for consideration by the Home Office as a fresh claim is not available.
 Now the applicants can submit their further evidence by post or email.
 The applicant has to explain who they are, why they offer the evidence, and why the submitted evidence amounts to a fresh claim.
-He must send the evidence to the following postal address: Further Submissions Unit, The Capital Building, Old Hall Street, Liverpool, L3 9PP, or email: [email protected]
+He must send the evidence to the following postal address: Further Submissions Unit, The Capital Building, Old Hall Street, Liverpool, L3 9PP, or email: [email protected].

 Appeals and Judicial Reviews